caseymcgon/climate-energy-data/Datasets/README.md

 #
 ### [Subak Data Catalogue](https://data.subak.org/)
 #### Website with the goal of making "climate data more disoverable; more trusted; and more connected".
-Can also request datasets through their website
+Can also request datasets through their website if you can't find it yourself

 #
 ### [KKulma - Climate Change Data](https://github.com/KKulma/climate-change-data)